DanielCaz/bedrock-image-input/README.md

 # Bedrock Image

-An example of how to send a PDF into Bedrock my converting the pages to images first.
+An example of how to send a PDF into Bedrock by converting the pages to images first.